WiNic/Dungeon_Gourmet/README.md

 ![Moodboard](img/moodboard.PNG)
 ## Idea
 ## Genre & Target Audience
 Roguelike Action RPG with top-down view.
+We want to appeal to casual players with the accessible; child-friendly art style and non-casual players with the restrictive combat system.
+We aim for a medium difficulty level that neither discourages nor bores either group.
 ## Gameplay Feeling
 Heavy, calculated gameplay where every move counts.
 The weight of the sword and the body type of the cat boss should be reflected in the gaming experience.
 ## Art Style